clpo13/wikiget/README.md

 [![Build Status](https://travis-ci.org/clpo13/python-wikiget.svg?branch=master)](https://travis-ci.org/clpo13/python-wikiget)
 [![PyPI version](https://badge.fury.io/py/wikiget.svg)](https://badge.fury.io/py/wikiget)

-Something like a wget clone for downloading files from MediaWiki sites (like Wikipedia or Wikimedia Commons) using only the file name or the URL of its description page.
+Something like wget for downloading a file from MediaWiki sites (like Wikipedia or Wikimedia Commons) using only the file name or the URL of its description page.

 Requires Python 2.7 or 3.5+.
-Install with `pip install --user -U wikiget`.
+Install with `pip install --user wikiget`.

 ## Usage